How to Remove Condensation From A Watch: 5 Simple Hacks

-- 3 ATM/BAR or 30 meters: This watch is resistant against rain and water splashes.
+- 3 ATM/BAR or 30 meters water resistance rating: This watch is resistant to rain and water splashes.

-- 5 ATM/BAR or 50 meters: You can wear this water resistance watch during swimming.
+- 5 ATM/BAR or 50 meters water resistance rating: You can wear this water resistance watch during swimming.
 They are not suitable for snorkel or diving.

-- 10 ATM/BAR or 100 meters: This water resistance watch is good for most water sports like swimming, sailing, and snorkeling.
+- 10 ATM/BAR or 100 meters water resistance ratings: This water resistance watch is good for most water sports like swimming, sailing, and snorkeling.
 However, they are not suitable for deep diving.

-- 20 ATM/BAR or 200 meters: You can use this waterproof watch for many water sports, including deep diving.
+- 20 ATM/BAR or 200 meters water resistance rating: You can use this waterproof watch for many water sports, including deep diving.
 They can withstand high water pressure.

 2.)
 If you notice a crack in the screen, make sure you replace it as it already presents a risk.

 3.)
-Don’t submerge the watch in water for longer periods if it not necessary.
+Don’t submerge the watch in water for longer periods if it is not necessary.